Five-qubit states generated by Clifford gates: Abstract

 \section{Abstract}

 The Clifford group is the set of gates generated by controlled-$Z$ (CZ) gates and the two local gates $P= $ and $H=\frac{1}{\sqrt{2}} $.
 We will say that a $n$-qubit state is a Clifford state if it can be prepared using Clifford gates, this is, $\ket{\phi}$ is Clifford if $\ket{\phi}=U\ket{0\dots 0}$ where $U$ is a Clifford gate.
+These states are known as the stabilizer states and they arise in quantum error correction.
 In this paper we study the set of all $5$-qubit Clifford states.
-We prove that there are $19388160$ states and, if we measure entanglement entropy as the average of the von Neumann entropy of the reduced density matrices obtained by considering all possible subsets of possible two-qubits then, the possible entanglement entropies reached by these Clifford states are $0,\frac{3}{5},\frac{9}{10},1,\frac{6}{5},\frac{7}{5},\frac{3}{2},\frac{8}{5},\frac{9}{5}$ or $2$.
-In particular, we noticed the maximum entanglement entropy (2 in this case) is achieved.
-This is, we show that there exist absolutely maximally entangled 5-qubit Clifford states.

-To understand the action of the CZ gates action on the 5-qubit states, we partition the Clifford states into orbits using the equivalence relation: two states are equivalent if they differ by a local Clifford gate.
+By using an exhaustive method we confirm that there are $19388160$ states.
+We point out that, if we measure entanglement entropy as the average of the von Neumann entropy of the reduced density matrices obtained by considering all possible subsets of possible two-qubits, then the possible entanglement entropies reached by these Clifford states are $0,\frac{3}{5},\frac{9}{10},1,\frac{6}{5},\frac{7}{5},\frac{3}{2},\frac{8}{5},\frac{9}{5}$ and $2$.
+The main goal of the paper is to understand the action of the CZ gates action on the 5-qubit states.
+With this goal in mind, we partition the Clifford states into orbits using the equivalence relation: two states are equivalent if they differ by a local Clifford gate.
 We show that there are 93 orbits, and we label each orbit in such a way that it is easy to see the effect of the CZ gates.
 Diagrams and tables explaining the action of the CZ gates on all the orbits are presented in the paper.
 A similar work is done for the real Clifford 5-qubits states, this is, for states that can be prepared with CZ gates, the $Z= $ and the Hadamard gate.